rsnodgrass/hass-lunos/README.md

 #### Tasmota Setup

+After flashing your multi-channel WiFi relay with Sonoff, you must connect to it via the Sonoff WiFi to access the Sonoff web configuration interface.

+* configure the Sonoff relay device to connect to your WiFi network
+* enable auto-discovery (for automatic Home Assistant integration)
+* configure the MQTT broker host/user/password that your Home Assistant instance uses

 In the Sonoff web interface Console, turn on auto discovery (option 19) so Home Assistant can find your relays:

 ```